467: No Such Thing As Free Laundry

 but somehow.

-It happened, guys, and this compressed air got loose and he saw an 18-inch hole and before he knew it, he was being sucked towards it.
+It happened, guys, and this compressed air got loose and he saw an 18-inch hole.
+And before he knew it, he was being sucked towards it.

-he survived by blasting up, putting his arm out in front of him, and blasting up through the riverbed.
+Two of his colleagues actually also got sucked in, and they did perish.
+And he survived by blasting up, putting his arm out in front of him, and blasting up through the river.

-12 feet of riverbed
+12 feet of river bed

-Then there's enough force left over, shot through the river itself, and then yeah, 25 feet in the air.
+and then got shot through and then out in the air.
+Then there's enough force left over, shot through the river itself, and then, yeah, 25 feet in the air.

 25 feet.

-Yeah, what date was this?
+What year is it?
+Yeah, and what date was this?

-February 1916, all right, not April.
+February 1916, alright?
+Not April.

 Yeah, it was a little bit insane.

-But there you go, there's a picture of the guy.
+But there you go.
+There's a picture of the guy.

+Pictures don't lie.
 What, mid-flight or mid-flight?

-Yeah, it was still a river, but 25 feet after 12 beds of
+Yeah, it was still a river bed.
+25 feet after 12 beds of...

 And a river.
+And a river.

 I don't know how it possibly happened.

-So there was a woman in uh South Korea recently who was eating squid.
+So there was a woman in South Korea recently who was eating squid.
+So we all eat squid.

 We call it calamari for reasons I don't understand.

-Um but she was eating some boiled squid in a restaurant and uh she suddenly felt a pain in her tongue and it turned out the squid wasn't quite dead and it was a male squid and it had deposited its sperm packet into her tongue.
+And it turned out the squid wasn't quite dead and it was a male squid and it had deposited its sperm packet into her tongue.

-So she felt horrible pain in her tongue and then felt lots of stuff crawling around inside her tongue and had to go to hospital and they took took out a whole bunch of sperm.
+So she felt a horrible pain in her tongue and then felt lots of stuff crawling around inside her tongue and had to go to hospital and they took out a whole bunch of sperm.

+And apparently, this does happen a bit.
 Like, there's been reports in Japan of it happening.

 That's so fucked up.